foretspaisibles/bsdowl/doc/LaTeXDocument.md

 script.pdf  script.toc
 ```

-Once you are done with the objects, you can clean the directory
+Once we are done with these objects, we can clean the directory
 with the `make clean` mantra:

 ```console